 As outlined in the next section, in addition to some general information, investigators, targets and instrument configurations have to be defined for a Phase 1 proposal.
 These may be added by right-clicking on a node in the navigation tree.
 Similarly, adding and removing content from a table can be accomplished by right-clicking on the table.

 Warnings should be taken very seriously, as they often indicate a serious flaw in the proposal.
 In most cases, submission is only possible once the problem has been fixed.
-An explanation is displayed by clicking on the little warning sign next to the problematic input.
+A warning is displayed by clicking on the little warning sign next to the problematic input.

 Before a proposal is submitted, it should be validated with the menu item Proposal > Validate.
 If the validation fails, this usually means that some required input is missing.